 - After the scan is completed, select your preferred files and tap the recover button.

-How to Recover Deleted Photos From Malfunctioning SD Card
+Scenario 3: Recover Deleted Photos From Malfunctioning SD Card

-Device Failing to Identify your SD Card
+Method 1: Try to Identify Your SD Card

-Display Hidden Files
+Method 2: Display Hidden Files

 Navigate to the taskbar and then type “folder” in the search box.
 Now select “Show hidden files and folders” from the search results.
 Modify the advanced settings by selecting “Show hidden files, folders, and drives” and then click OK.